Toyota poised to put legal troubles in rear view mirror

-DETROIT/NEW YORK, Dec 27 (Reuters) - Toyota Motor Corp eliminated a huge obstacle with a U.S. settlement over unintended acceleration in its cars and trucks, leaving it to fight smaller cases that will be harder for plaintiffs to prove and less likely to damage the company’s growing sales.
+DETROIT/NEW YORK (Reuters) - Toyota Motor Corp (7203.T) eliminated a huge obstacle with a U.S. settlement over unintended acceleration in its cars and trucks, leaving it to fight smaller cases that will be harder for plaintiffs to prove and less likely to damage the company’s growing sales.

 While the Japanese automaker still faces possibly hundreds of personal injury lawsuits related to claims that its vehicles accelerated unintentionally, Wednesday’s $1.1 billion settlement announcement will remove the last big roadblock to putting the issue behind it.